markur4/a_shg_collagen/README.md

 is to equalize images to improve *every* kind further analysis.
 The `preprocess` package currently employs these optional processing steps (in this order):
+1. Median filtering (If LOTS of noise...)
-1. Denoise (non-local means)
+2. Denoise (non-local means)
-2. Subtract Background
+3. Subtract Background
-3. Normalize pixel values (0-1)
+4. Normalize pixel values (0-1)

 #### 3. Segmentation
 This is necessary for complex analysis pipelines.